m0wlwurf/Coursera_R_Fundamentals_Week3_ProgrammingAssignment/README.md

 5. Translate the "activity ID" into descriptive activities for each observation and add a column "activities" containing the descriptive activities to the dataset
 6. Add a column "subject" which identifies the subject for each observation.
 7. Store the resulting dataset in a text-file ("X_mean_std.txt") in the selected working directory.
+8. Calculate means for all variables for each group based on activity and subject

 For more information, check the comments & code within the script.